micheleg/dash-to-dock/development.md

 ### Roadmap

 1. Keep the extension updated with new upstream versions.
-2. Improve integration with the shell, avoiding inconsistencies and taking advantage of new features (like pressure sensitivity) or design.
+2. Improve integration with the shell, avoiding inconsistencies and taking advantage of new features or design.
+3. Add keyboard shortcuts
-3. In the long term, rewrite and simplify the code.
+4. In the long term, rewrite and simplify the code.

 There aren't mayor features planned, but many bugs that I would like to see fixed (see below).

 Things I'm not going to do:

- * put the dash at the bottom of the screen (unless it proves to be feasible and compatible with the upstream Gnome Shell design)
+ * putting the dash at the bottom of the screen (unless it proves to be feasible and compatible with the upstream Gnome Shell design)
  * adding random features unrelated to the dash

-<a name="issues"></a>
-### Known Issues
- * Missing padding for dekstop icons with Nautilus show desktop enabled.
-See [Issue 17] (https://github.com/micheleg/dash-to-dock/issues/17).
- * In multimonitor configuration when the dock is hidden it slides in the adjacent monitor if any is present.
-Although the dock is not visible it still steals mouse clicks from other windows.
-See [Issue 28] (https://github.com/micheleg/dash-to-dock/issues/28).

 <a name="bugreporting"></a>
 ### Bug Reporting